catppuccin/bat/README.md

 Edit your configuration file, located at `bat --config-file` (usually `~/.config/bat/config`):

 ```
---theme="Catppuccin-mocha"
+--theme="Catppuccin Mocha"
 ```

 ### Environment variable

 You can alternatively use the `BAT_THEME` environment variable.
-Export the environment variable inside your shell's configuration file: `BAT_THEME="Catppuccin-mocha"`.
+Export the environment variable inside your shell's configuration file: `BAT_THEME="Catppuccin Mocha"`.

 The method to export the variable depends on your shell.